 When: 4:30-6:00 PM Wednesdays

-You must compete one CPA waiver that will cover all the Tuesday evening paddles.
-You must complete an additional CPA waiver each time you participate in a training session.
+You must compete one CPA waiver that will cover all the Tuesday evening paddles and an additional CPA waiver each time you participate in a posted skills session.
+Waivers must be handed in prior to when you launch.

 Kent County, Maryland This piracy will provide you with opportunities for skills practice as well as general paddling. the Captain may also set up some clinics where the focus will be on specific skills similar to the Piracy of Baltimore.
 Join us at one of the two location listed below as we start this new Piracy on the Eastern Shore for the 2012 Season!